 Suns River CEO Hill Kemp told WDR, “Our solar stills can produce up to 12 L/m2/d or about three times more than a conventional still, using a combination of serpentine cooling tubes and an inclined feedwater heating surface in a recirculating, three-stage configuration.
 The system will be designed to operate on a day/night cycle, using the heated cooling water to produce a significant amount of the total water production overnight.

-“For locations where brine disposal is a problem, each day’s concentrate can be discharged into one of three flat pan containers for natural evaporation, leaving behind a solid salt cake.”
+“For locations where brine disposal is a problem, each day’s concentrate can be discharged into one of three flat pan containers for natural evaporation, leaving behind only a solid salt cake.”

 The demonstration facility will consist of a battery of 15 modules—each measuring 1m wide (3.3 ft) by 2.5m (8.2 ft) long and elevated 2m (6.6 ft) above the ground—with a combined production rate of 0.45 m3/d (119 gpd).
 The units will concentrate the feedwater, which can range from brackish groundwater to seawater, to a TDS of nearly 150,000 mg/L.